thesjayanth/Auto-Exaust-E-Fan/README.md

 ---

 ## 🧩 Circuit Diagram
-You can find the circuit diagram in the `Circuit_Diagram` folder.
+You can find the circuit diagram in the `documents` folder.

 ---

 ## 💻 Arduino Code
-Code is located in the `Code/auto_exhaust_fan.ino` file.
+Code is located in the `Code/main.c` file.

 ---